VRLabs/Rigidbody-Throw/README.md

 * When the system is enabled, these particles hit the Force Collider, which adds force to the Rigidbody.
 * This Rigidbody then flies forward as if thrown, and collides with the world using the Collision Collider.
 * Meanwhile, Contact Senders and Receivers, in combination with Constraints, are used to figure out the position of the thrown object, and this is synced to the remote client (since parameter force is local only).
-  * If you want rotation sync
+  * If you want rotation sync, install the components from the Rotation-Synced directory.

 ## Install guide